 For usage related to external funding, e.g. ARC, it is the responsibility of the project leader to be aware of (and implement) any data management plans and/or retention policies related to that funding.

 It is a condition of use that the HPC facility be appropriately acknowledged in any related publications.
 Acceptable forms of acknowledgement are:

-- For MAS projects on gSTAR – “This work was supported by resources awarded under Astronomy Australia Ltd’s merit allocation scheme on the gSTAR national facility at Swinburne University of Technology. gSTAR is funded by Swinburne and the Australian Government’s Education Investment Fund.”
+- For MAS projects on OzSTAR, i.e. those given time through ASTAC – “This work was supported by resources awarded under Astronomy Australia Ltd’s ASTAC merit allocation scheme on the OzSTAR national facility at Swinburne University of Technology.
+The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.”;

-- For general use on gSTAR – “This work was performed on the gSTAR national facility at Swinburne University of Technology. gSTAR is funded by Swinburne and the Australian Government’s Education Investment Fund.”
+- For general use on OzSTAR – “This work was performed on the OzSTAR national facility at Swinburne University of Technology.
+The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.”.

-In addition to any reporting requirements set under the Merit Allocation Scheme for large-scale allocations of astronomy-related time, all Project Leaders must agree to supply a project description and a report on work conducted (including outcomes) upon request.
+In addition to any reporting requirements set under merit allocation schemes for large-scale allocations of astronomy-related time, all Project Leaders must agree to supply a project description and a report on work conducted (including outcomes) upon request.
 All supplied material may be published in related facility reports.